March 25, 2023Review Recipe

 AT ROOM TEMPERATURE: Red velvet cake cookies can be stored in an airtight container on the counter for up to three days.

 IN THE FREEZER: You can freeze red velvet chocolate chip cookies for up to three months in an airtight container.
 Leave to thaw on the countertop until they reach room temperature.

-You can forget about your Duncan Hines or Betty Crocker red velvet cake mix cookies – the best red velvet cookie recipes are made from scratch!
+You can forget about boxed red velvet cake mix cookies – the best red velvet cookie recipes are made from scratch!
 This delicious cookie recipe is so simple that there’s no need for any shortcuts with store-bought packet mixes.